InfectRisk

 Current situation: Influenza

-In week 15 of 2026, activity of influenza (seasonal flu) in Germany is low.
-The trend — combining clinical surveillance and the wastewater signal — is falling.
-Over a four-week comparison, a clear decline is visible.
+In week 21 of 2026, activity of influenza (seasonal flu) in Germany is low.
+The trend — combining clinical surveillance and the wastewater signal — is stable.
+A slight downward trend has emerged over recent weeks.

 The classification is based on RKI GrippeWeb and the RKI ARE consultation incidence (Germany's national public-health institute).
 Seasonally, infection waves in Germany typically peak between January and March; activity is usually markedly lower during the summer half of the year.
 How severe a given season becomes depends on the circulating virus variant and the population's immune status, among other factors.